join-monster/join-monster/docs/pagination.md

 })
 ```

-The `sqlPageSize` is an integer.
+The `sqlPageLimit` and `sqlDefaultPageSize` fields are integers.
 This feature is only supported if pagination is supported for your SQL dialect and sqlPaginate is set.